Consensys/Form-XChange/README.md

 #### What are the main features?

-- Sign in with Ethereum
+- Sign in with MetaMask
 - Ability to create forms/proposals for users to vote anonymously
 - Getting the average of the votes on each sections/questions